 Consulting services could include the following:

 - Creating an overall SEO strategy for the business

 - Improving their local SEO

 - Writing content

 #12.
 Getting Hired as a Full-Time SEO Specialist

-Many companies in all industries will have marketing departments, where you could work as an in-house SEO specialist.
+Larger companies in all industries will have marketing departments where you could work as an in-house SEO specialist.
 You could also get hired by an SEO agency.